leandroviajando/ir/README.md

 - Centroid: average vector of objects in each cluster.
 - Representative object, e.g. medoid object that has the least average (or total) distance or largest average similarity with all other objects of its cluster.

-Distance and similarity functions: (see [Retrieval Models](#2-retrieval-models))
+Distance and similarity functions (see also [Retrieval Models](#2-retrieval-models)): Cluster methods often use a matrix that indicates the distance or the similarity between each pair of objects.

 - Symmetric functions: e.g., Euclidean distance, cosine function, ...
 - Asymmetric functions: e.g., Kullback-Leibler divergence
 - Other application-dependent functions or kernel functions that compute the similarity between structured objects (e.g., strings, trees)

+How to define distance (or proximity) between clusters?
 Proximity functions between two clusters:

 - Maximum proximity: defines proximity based on their most similar pair of objects
 - Minimum proximity: defines proximity based on their least similar pair of objects
 - Average proximity: defines proximity based on the average of the similarities between all pairs of objects
 - Mean proximity: defines proximity based on the similarity of the representative (e.g., centroid, medoid) of each cluster

+TODO: are average and mean proximity the same, if using a centroid or medoid?

 Cluster algorithm types:

 - Sequential algorithms: Build the clustering in one or few iterations.
   - Single pass algorithm: in one pass all n objects are assigned to their closest cluster based on a threshold similarity value
+  - Downside: TODO
-- Hierarchical algorithms
+- Hierarchical algorithms:
-  Agglomerative clustering:
+  - Agglomerative clustering:
     - Starts from $n$ individual objects which in consequent steps are grouped in more general clusters and finally into $1$ cluster
     - Methods differ in their definition of proximity between clusters:
       - Single link(age) (nearest neighbor) clustering:
         - Use of the maximum proximity function
         - Might generate drawn out clusters
       - Complete link(age) (furthest neighbor) clustering:
         - Use of the minimum proximity function
         - Tends to produce very compact clusters with small diameter
       - Group average link(age)
         - Use of the average proximity function
         - Generates roughly ball shaped clusters
         - Efficient variant: based on the mean proximity function
     - Divisive clustering: A complete collection of n objects is divided in smaller and smaller groups until the $n$ single objects are found
       - Iteratively split clusters in a few clusters by means of a partitioning algorithm
       - Distinct advantage: possible to generate few large clusters early in the clustering process
 - Algorithms that optimize an objective function $J$; the number of clusters $k$ is usually fixed
   - K-means
   - Spectral clustering: The collection of objects is seen as an undirected graph, and the task of clustering is to find the best cuts in the graph optimizing certain criterion functions